 As an architect (yes, besides being a photographer, I`m originally an architect) Porto is an impressive city.
 With some amazingly preserved examples of baroque and Portuguese colonial buildings, like the churches with the typical white and blue tiles, my eyes – and my camera – where having a great time.
 This kind of architecture one can only find in Portugal and some former colonies like Brasil (Minas Gerais and Parati would be a great example of that in my home country).

-On my first day exploring Porto I didn`t have a great weather, it was cloudy so I choose to explore the city centre, do some shopping and visit the famous Lello Bookstore (that appears on one of the Harry Potter movies) and the Center of Portuguese Photography (a former jail that is now the headquarters of a kind of Disneyland for photographers – their camera`s collection is to die for!).
+On my first day exploring Porto I didn`t have a great weather, it was cloudy so I chose to explore the city centre, do some shopping and visit the famous Lello Bookstore (it appears on one of the Harry Potter movies) and the Center of Portuguese Photography (a former jail that is now the headquarters of a kind of Disneyland for photographers – their camera`s collection is to die for!).

 Luckily the bad weather gave in in the late afternoon and I had a glimpse of blue skies and a beautiful sunset.
 Photography tip: Cloudy days usually turn into beautiful sunsets, the clouds adding some texture to the colorful sky…